 3a.
-The SM_PCF updates the SMF with corresponding new PCC rule(s) including the target DNAI for the PDU sessions by invoking Npcf_SMPolicyControl_UpdateNotify service operation.
+The SM_PCF updates the SMF with corresponding new PCC rule(s) including the target DNAI(s) for the PDU sessions by invoking Npcf_SMPolicyControl_UpdateNotify service operation.
 The service procedure is described in the step 5 in clause 4.3.6.2 of TS 23.502[3].

 3b.
-After application relocation, the AF may send Nnef_TraficInfluence_AppRelocationInfo including the target DNAI to the SMF.
+After application relocation, the AF may send Nnef_TraficInfluence_AppRelocationInfo including the target DNAI(s) to the SMF.

 3c.
-The SMF invokes a Nsmf_EventExposure service operation if it can not serve the target DNAI, and the content of the message includes the target DNAI, N6 traffic routing info, the PDU Session ID.
+The SMF invokes a Nsmf_EventExposure service operation if it can not serve the target DNAI(s), and the content of the message includes the target DNAI, N6 traffic routing info, the PDU Session ID.
 This message triggers the AMF to select a suitable I-SMF for the PDU Session.